Compare two cars

 Verdict

 Chevrolet appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car beats the other contender by far, making it the best choice without even considering other things.
-It all continues in the same direction, with Chevrolet being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Chevrolet outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
 All together, there's not much more to say, in this case I wouldn't even consider anything but Chevrolet.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.